Ian-Fogelman/Ian-blog/_posts/2020-09-01-DynamoDB Event Streams.markdown

 ![](/assets/img/DES_image36.png)
 <br>
 <br>
-And viola, if everything has been configured correctly, you will get a message inside your slack channel indicating a new user has signed up!
+If everything has been configured correctly, you will get a message inside your slack channel indicating a new user has signed up!
 <br>
 <br>

-Next Steps
-•	The beauty of DynamoDB is that it is schema-less, it provides ultimate flexibility to your data storage requirements.
-Try and add fields to the DynamoDB table and experiment with this flexibility.
-•	This is a single example of what Lambda has to offer, experiment with the method of creating a virtual environment in Python and see what else you can accomplish (ex : send email, text, custom app integration).